Kirill3713/Color-code-generator/README.md

 You can save your colors and then upload them, as well.

-When you write in hex code label your code, you can see it in the rectangle.
+When you write in the hex code label your color code, you can see appropriate color in the rectangle.
 If you wright one of the following color names it works:

           red: #FF0000,